Brown-NSG/P4Visor/mwis/README.md

 The running times of the three algorithms lie in `sum_res-*.txt` files.
 By comparing the running times of the three algorithms, we can find that SA heuristic has good efficiency for large graphs with even 1000 nodes: both SA heuristic and naive greedy can merge P4 programs graphs within seconds.
 However, BK optimal algorithm is not scalable with graph size: usually, it can not return results for large graphs with more than 80 nodes within 7 days.

-Figure 8 "The runtimes of three merging approaches" can be generated from the outputs.
-Specifically, results in Figure 8a 'real program runtime' can be generated from the data in files 1) `real_programs/sum_res-sa.txt` line 26-31; 2) `real_programs/sum_res-naive.txt` line 26-31; 3) `real_programs/sum_res-opt.txt` where lines marked with 'total processing time' (it may take 1-2 days to produce this file).
+Figure 'Runtime of program merging approaches' can be generated from the outputs.
+Specifically, results in Figure 'Runtime of program merging approaches' (a) can be generated from the data in files 1) `real_programs/sum_res-sa.txt` line 26-31; 2) `real_programs/sum_res-naive.txt` line 26-31; 3) `real_programs/sum_res-opt.txt` where lines marked with 'total processing time' (it may take 1-2 days to produce this file).

-Similarly, results in Figure 8b 'synthetic program runtime' can be generated from the three files under the folder `synth_programs`.
+Similarly, results in Figure 'Runtime of program merging approaches' (b) can be generated from the three files under the folder `synth_programs`.
 1) `synth_programs/sum_res-sa.txt` lines 46-67; 2) `synth_programs/sum_res-naive.txt` lines 46-67; 3) `synth_programs/sum_res-opt.txt`, which may also take days to produce.

-We can use the following script to produce the runtime figure on synthetic like Figure 8b:
+We can use the following script to produce the runtime figure on synthetic programs:
 ```
 python plot_synth_runtime.py
 ```